6 Tips to Help Your Startup Gain Global Recognition

 Among the first things to do to localize your startup is to get an 1800 number so that customers can contact you from anywhere.
 It improves the customer experience since it’s a free and reliable way to get in touch with your business.

-A dedicated business number also makes you look more professional and lends credibility to your company.
+A dedicated business number with a business VOIP solution also makes you look more professional and lends credibility to your company.

 What do startups stand to gain by taking on new geographical locations?
 Let’s take a look at the benefits.